JavaOne was useful, as usual. Here’s the list of things I found interesting or need to look into further:

 The Real-Life Use of Location APIs talk, by Sean Sheedy, Ryan Wick and Zane Lyon of Nextel was focused pretty much on GPS.
 It’s not clear that GPS in mobile phones is going to happen particularly soon outside of the USA, but it was good to learn some of the gotchas of that technology (smoothing readings, cold/hot/warm readings, etc).
 However, the Parlay presentation from Florin Van Slingerland of Ericsson did give a nice demonstration of location technology: using a Parlay “network resource gateway” (server) to initiate a call to “the person closest to me”.
 Ok, the demo didn’t actually work, but it was late in the talk and we’d seen a heck of a lot of API detail up to that point, which was enough to figure it all out.
 How many networks have Parlay infrastructure?
 About 27, but I need to track that number down.

 A few mobile things came out of the general sessions.
 IBM tried to give a demo of a mobile application written in some variant of SWT, and then went on to show how it would run unmodified on the desktop.
 And the point of that would be… what?
 Nokia also gave an demo of an Eclipse-based tool for SOA, deploying web services and middleware access and “modules” from a mobile device.
 To be fair, it was probably a very early release of the tool, but it was wholly unconvincing.
 Good things will come of it, but maybe not the way I saw them demoed.
-It looked like going a long way round to do something, against the main flow of Java towards simplicity, but I’ll have to reserve final judgement until the tool and framework appears on Nokia forum.
+It looked like going a long way round to do something, against the main flow of Java towards simplicity, but I’ll have to reserve final judgment until the tool and framework appears on Nokia forum.

 That’s the bad stuff out of the way, and in contrast the Tue and Thu general sessions had some wonderful stuff.
 We saw the use of mobile and bluetooth in India for market traders, and a modification of the code (JUIC) for accessing the JavaOne schedule.
 On Thur we saw remote device debugging over bluetooth and the NetBeans mobile flow editor – probably a great way to pull together a prototype, but I’m guessing almost certainly violates some of the principles given by Allen Lau of Tira Wireless for high performance Java ME.